 Single: $6,595 CAD per person, including tax.

 Airfare is not included and travellers are responsible for arranging their own flights.
 Please note that the number of spots available on this retreat is limited due to the number of rooms at Kilmurvey House and our desire to offer an intimate experience to our writers and travellers.

 Costs are in Canadian dollars, taxes included, land only.
 A non-refundable deposit of $1,200 CAD per person is due when you reserve your space.
 Final payment is due May 2022.

 Note: In our efforts to keep costs low for you, we have NOT included credit card or PayPal fees.
 The credit card processing charges 3.4% per transaction, and PayPal charges 2.9% for Canadians and 3.7% for Americans.
 If you wish to pay using credit card or PayPal, we can still make that happen, but we will have to account for that extra cost and add it to your fee.
 For those who’d rather spend their money on a beer at an Irish pub than hand it over to The Evil Empire, we recommend secure e-transfers via your online banking.
 Contact [email protected].

 You may be required to climb stairs at certain points during the retreat.

 A valid passport is required – you could be turned away at the airport if your passport is within a few months of expiry, so be sure to check your passport expiry date against what Ireland will allow.
 This almost happened to us – it was only by the grace of the attendant that we were allowed to board the plane!

 Travellers are responsible to research the implications of COVID-19 on travel restrictions at home and abroad.
 Ensure you have everything you need so you aren’t turned away from establishments or airports.
-We expect those joining us to be fully vaccinated.
+All those joining us must be fully vaccinated.